Adobe Stock/ Fischer Food Design

 1882 Pleasantville Rd, Briarcliff Manor; 914.226.3647

-This national chain made a splash when it opened its only New York location outside of Times Square in Westchester County, and its selection of piled-high burger, dogs, sandwiches, and accompaniments has kept it on even our typically chain-averse radar.
+This national chain made a splash when it opened its only New York location outside of Times Square in Westchester County, and its selection of piled-high burgers, dogs, sandwiches, and accompaniments has kept it on even our typically chain-averse radar.
 Case in point: The “Hamburdog.”
 Part of the brand’s “secret” menu — can it really be a secret if you put it front and center online? — the Hamburdog is an Angus beef patty topped with a Hebrew National hot dog, cheddar cheese, bacon, jalapeños, frizzled onion strings, and ketchup on a non-GMO bun.
 It’s got 935 calories, 62 grams of fat, and about 106 percent of our daily recommended sodium, but wow, if it isn’t utterly delicious.

 Truck